emilcarr/emilcarr.github.io/index.markdown

 ## Contact

-You can contact me at [emil.carr@protonmail.com](mailto:emil.carr@protonmail.com) or on any of my socials linked below.
+You can contact me at [mail@emilcarr.scot](mailto:mail@emilcarr.scot) or on any of my socials linked below.
 I look forward to hearing from you!

 {% include socials.html %}